 One of the largest pools of databases and electronic media is found on The Internet.
 The World Wide Web (Web) is a two-year-old protocol used to create and publish documents on the Internet.
 Web documents may contain graphics, text, sound, video or any combination of these.
 Web documents can include "hyperlinks" which are highlighted areas of information in one document that, when user-selected, open a related document.
 In late 1994, "forms" were added to the Web to make it interactive.
-Previously, Web pages could only be used to display information or point to other Web sites where information was available.
-The 1994 change allowed those publishing Web pages to publish "forms", i.e., documents that include blank spaces to be completed by users and then returned to the publishing computer, thus allowing interactivity.
+Previously, Web pages could 45 only be used to display information or point to other Web sites where information was available.
+The 1994 change allowed those publishing Web pages to publish "forms", i.e., documents that include blank spaces to be completed by users and then returned to the publishing computer, thus 50 allowing interactivity.

-Publishing information on the Web requires two software 45 components.
+Publishing information on the Web requires two software components.
 Electronic publishers must run HyperText Transfer Protocol (HTTP) server software.
-Users scanning or searching on the Internet must use Web browser software.
-A variety of firms including Microsoft, Oracle, Netscape distribute Web software.
+Users scanning A variety of firms including Microsoft, Oracle, Netscape Communications, Spyglass, Spry, Netcom, and EINet all distribute Web software.

 A variety of businesses are now offering information, some of it agate, on the Internet.
-One example is newspaper distribution on the Internet.
+One example is newspaper 60 distribution on the Internet.
 However, the agate found in newspapers is at least twelve hours old.
-In the case of stock 55 quotes, the information found usually recaps trading for the previous day, listing the high, low and closing prices as well as the number of shares traded.
-While this information is sufficient for tracking investments, investors often require real-time information to trade on the market.
+In the case of stock quotes, the information found usually recaps trading for the previous day, listing the high, low and closing prices as well as the number of shares traded.
+While this information is 65 history profiling table by storing in the table an indication of sufficient for tracking investments, investors often require real-time information to trade on the market.